Multi-Modal Multi-Agent Reinforcement Learning for Radiology Report Generation: Detailed experimental setup

 \paragraph{Datasets} MIMIC-CXR~\citep{mimic-cxr} is a large-scale publicly available chest X-ray dataset containing more than 370,000 images paired with free-text radiology reports.
 The dataset covers a wide range of thoracic conditions and includes both frontal and lateral views.
 IU X-ray (Indiana University Chest X-Ray dataset)~\citep{iu-xray} consists of chest X-ray images paired with corresponding radiology reports, including both Findings and Impression sections.
 Each study contains frontal and lateral views with detailed narrative annotations.

-\paragraph{Implementation Details} Following the original GSPO paper~\citep{zheng2025groupsequencepolicyoptimization}, we set the clipping thresholds in objectives to $\varepsilon_\text{high}=0.0004$ and $\varepsilon_\text{low}=0.0003$.
+\paragraph{Implementation details} The reinforcement learning implementation is built on top of verl~\citep{10.1145/3689031.3696075}, using vLLM~\citep{10.1145/3600006.3613165} for rollouts and Fully Sharded Data Parallel (FSDP)~\citep{10.14778/3611540.3611569} for parameter updates.
+We set the batch size to 16, and 16 rollouts are generated for each training sample.
+The maximum rollout length is set to 2048 tokens.
+We train each model for 100 reinforcement learning update steps.
+Following the original GSPO paper~\citep{zheng2025groupsequencepolicyoptimization}, we set the clipping thresholds in objectives to $\varepsilon_\text{high}=0.0004$ and $\varepsilon_\text{low}=0.0003$.
 The rollout temperature is fixed at 1.0.
 We use a learning rate of 1e-6, a warmup ratio of 0.05, and a weight decay of 0.1.
+We use AdamW as the optimizer.
 The batch size for parameter updates is set to 4.
+We use \texttt{google/medgemma-4b-it}\footnote{\url{https://huggingface.co/google/medgemma-4b-it}} as the base checkpoint.
+We use verl v0.5.0, vLLM v0.10.1, Transformers v4.53.3, and PyTorch v2.7.1.
+All experiments are conducted on 4 $\times$ NVIDIA H100 GPUs, each with 80 GB of memory.
+Each training run took approximately 18 hours.
+For inference, we follow the default vLLM generation settings except that the maximum number of generated tokens is set to 2048.